GKO95/GKO95.github.io/_articles/programming/PRGMING_Cpp.md

 ## Callback Function

-Also known as a **"call-after" function** is a function that is passed as an argument to other function (calling function) which expects the argument (callback function) to execute on some time.
+Aka. "call-after" function, it is a function that is passed as an argument to other function (calling function) which expects the argument (callback function) to execute on some time.

 Do not try to understand the script below for now as this requires understanding of a pointer which will be dealt on *C++: POINTER § Function Pointer*.